Balance constants for Coxeter groups: Introduction

 The remainder of the paper is organized as follows: in Section~\ref{sec:background} we give background on Coxeter groups, Weyl groups, and convex subsets of these.
 Section~\ref{sec:fully-commutative} resolves Conjecture~\ref{conj:1-3-2-3-weyl} in the case $C$ is an interval below a \emph{fully commutative} element of $W$ in the increased generality of acyclic Coxeter groups; this generalizes a classical result of Linial \cite{Linial} that Conjecture~\ref{conj:1-3-2-3} holds for width-two posets.
 Section~\ref{sec:equality-cases} also gives examples of convex sets achieving equality in Conjecture~\ref{conj:1-3-2-3-weyl}; this is a richer set of examples than exists for posets, where there is (conjecturally) only one irreducible example.
 Section~\ref{sec:semiorders} proves Conjecture~\ref{conj:1-3-2-3-weyl} in the context of \emph{generalized semiorders}, which we introduce; this is a generalization of Brightwell's result \cite{Brightwell-semiorder} for semiorder posets.
 Section~\ref{sec:bounds-Weyl} gives a type-independent proof of a uniform lower bound $b(C) \geq \varepsilon > 0$ for Conjecture~\ref{conj:1-3-2-3-weyl}; this is inspired by Kahn and Linial's proof for posets \cite{Kahn-Linial} and relies on a new generalization of order polytopes.
+Our generalized semiorders and generalized order polytopes may be of independent interest.
 Finally, Section~\ref{sec:examples} gives examples which shed light on whether the above results might be expected in even greater generality.